 - Return on investment (ROI)

-These metrics are as used and/or defined in the company’s annual report from time to time (subject to minor adjustments if required in order to provide a better indicator of management’s performance).
+These metrics are as used or defined in the company’s annual report (subject to minor adjustments if required in order to provide a better indicator of management’s performance).

-The Supervisory Board sets the performance ranges each year, i.e. the values below which no payout will be made (the threshold), the “at target” value and the maximum at which the payout will be capped, it being noted that the STI awards will not exceed 150 percent of the base salary for the CEO and 100 percent of the base salary for any other member of the Board of Management.
+For each target, the Supervisory Board sets performance ranges each year.
+These performance ranges determine for each target and relevant part of the STI (i) the performance level below which no payouts are made, (ii) the performance level at which 100 percent payout is made and (iii) the performance level at which the maximum payout of 150 percent payout is capped.
+STI awards in aggregate will not exceed 150 percent of base salary for the CEO and 100 percent of base salary for any other member of the Board of Management.

 The LTI consists of performance-related shares.
 Under the performance share plan, shares are conditionally granted to the members of the Board of Management.
 Vesting of these shares is conditional on the achievement of performance targets during a three-year period.
 Achievement of the performance targets is determined by the Supervisory Board in the first quarter of the year following the three-year performance period.
 The number of vested shares is adjusted for dividends paid over the three-year performance period.
 The retention period for the shares expires five years after the conditional grant.